If you were born in the 20th century (like me), you probably have some old photo albums that are not in such great shape.

 Step One: Document the Original Version and Remove the Photos.

 Before we removed the photos to scan them, we numbered and took pictures of each album page.
 These images would be used to re-create the album in its original form in traditional and digital formats.
+We are careful to follow these steps with every heritage album we restore.

 Once we had pictures of every page, we went through the album, page by page, and removed each of the photos.